Inspirational Stories Of Birth Moms Putting Up A Baby For Adoption.

 Once I got home and all the process of giving my rights away hit me like a rock.
 I would cry all the time and sleep all the time.
 I was a mess and just wanted to hold my baby boy.
 But I also knew he was well taken care of.
 I went to therapy for Postpartum Disorder.
 So I was granted the wish to gain an emotional support animal.
 The night before I was going to receive my papers Jacob and his best friend stumbled upon a kitty stuck in a tree.
 It was a true miracle given to me.
 We eventually named the kitty Shiva.
 To this day he loves playing with his brother Khan (who is a 4-year-old grumpy cat).
 They get along great!

 To this day I still receive pictures, videos, updates on him, and We even do yearly visits.
 Edmund is now 2 and super healthy and well-loved.
 Time flies and it blows my mind even to this day of how much has changed in my life for the better.
 I will love Edmund, his brother, and the adoptive parents who take such good care for our precious boy.
 This is my story to tell and I hope to inspire others!
-Here are some pictures!

-Quotes From Birth Moms
+an Quotes From Birth Moms

 “I think it was the best choice I made in my life and the most unselfish thing to do.
 It was nothing of bravery but just out of love for my son to have the best.
 I am so thankful he has a loving and beautiful family to share every special moment with him.” – a brave birthmother

 “I just wanted to make sure you knew how special you made this process for me.
 I will never forget you and how much you went above and beyond.
-I could not be more pleased with my experience as a birthmother with you and Generations Adoptions.
+I could not be more pleased with my experience as a birthmother with you and the agency.
 This is a highly emotional and challenging time for me and you all helped ease the pain and made the transition feel very natural.
 I am truly grateful that I was guided to you all.
 I would whole-heartedly recommend your services to others.
 Thank you!” – a brave birthmother

 “I’m so glad he’s got the life I wanted my baby to have.
 I know the Lord put us on each other’s paths for a good reason.
 We couldn’t have been blessed even more.
 I thank the Lord that I made the right decisions for him and the parents I chose to raise him.
 They’re doing the best job and giving him things that I know I would’ve never been able to give him.
 He is truly blessed with wonderful people.
 And for that all my pain I feel not having him in my life, his happiness means even more to me.
 I’m greatly appreciative that they still think of me as well.” – a brave birthmother

-“I really appreciate all that you and the kind staff at Generations have done for me and my baby girl.
+“I really appreciate all that you and the kind staff have done for me and my baby girl.
 The way you handled the placement process impacted my life, and helped me make the transition into a kind and compassionate adulthood.
 I’m still standing strong after all these years because of the help and counseling I received from you.
 So I really wanted to take time out of my day to send my thanks and love.
 During the adoption process, while I was still attending school, there were many girls struggling with their pregnancies, and some didn’t realize placing was an option.
 Many of them could have used the care I was given, so if it means helping future unplanned parents understand that they have many options, and don’t have to go it alone– it would mean a great deal to me.
 It’s a real blessing in my life to have met the adoptive family and their beautiful family.
 I have no regrets with the decision I made, even if it was an incredibly hard one.
 I sleep very well at night knowing that my baby girl is safe and happy.” – a brave birthmother

 “I liked that my pregnancy counselor was there for me when I felt that I couldn’t talk to many people about what was going on.” – a brave birthmother